DuaneDave/To-Do-List/README.md

 ## 📝 License

-This project is not licensed.
+This project is licensed by MIT.